wing5wong/artisan-whs-static/source/_events/Hawera High School Exchange.blade.md

 ---
-title: Hawera High School Exchange
+title: Hawera High School Exchange has been cancelled
 date: 2019-08-13T00:00:00.000Z
 description: ''
 ---
-Hawera High Sports Exchange
+#### Due to a fatal accident on the Waitotara river bridge this morning the Hawera High Sports Exchange has been cancelled.
-Tuesday 13 August
-Hawera

 Teams going:
 Senior & Junior A1 Netball teams